captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 available to them
 ---
-that we don't
+that we don’t
 ---
 and I thought
 ---
-what if we gave Betty's goddaughter
+what if we gave Betty’s goddaughter
 ---
 some supplies to off-load
 ---